 The Nontraditional Undergraduate Student Attrition Model

-Like Bean’s previous model, the Nontraditional Model makes room for four sets of variables: academic performance, intent to leave, background, and environmental factors.
+Like Bean’s previous student attrition theory, the Nontraditional Model outlines four sets of variables: academic performance, intent to leave, background and environmental factors.

 Figure 4: The Nontraditional Undergraduate Student Attrition Model (Aljohani 2016)

 Using student motivation as the research driver, Kuan-Chung Chen and Syh-Jong Jang applied the theory of self-determination to persistence in online and distance learning.
 The underpinning of the self-determination theory — which has found its way into politics, religion, healthcare and similarly influential parts of society — is that individuals have three basic needs: autonomy, competence and relatedness.
 When these needs are satisfied, we experience a heightened sense of self and increased potential for personal growth.
 It is not hard, then, to see how this might be adapted to online student persistence.

 These three pillars of self-determination can be applied to the elements of distance education, such as flexible learning, computer-mediated communication and social interaction, and technical proficiency.
 What Chen and Jang eventually conclude is that supporting an online student’s three basic needs positively affected their self-determination.
 Additionally, online student persistence can be influenced by course factors and support services.

 Figure 5: The Hypothesized Model of Self-Determination Theory (Chen & Jang 2010)